dotenvx/dotenvx/README.md

 [![dotenvx-ops](https://dotenvx.com/dotenvx-ops-banner.png?v=2)](https://dotenvx.com/ops)

-> production grade [dotenvx](https://github.com/dotenvx/dotenvx)–with operational primitives
+*production grade dotenvx*–with operational primitives.

-As dotenvx spreads inside companies, we're learning—through enterprise engagements—that dotenvx is missing an operations layer.
+> As dotenvx spreads inside companies, we're learning—through enterprise engagements—that dotenvx is missing an operations layer.
 Dotenvx Ops is our answer.
 It's production grade dotenvx–with operational primitives for teams, infrastructure, and agents.
 Private key management, access controls, and more.

 ### Quickstart